egvijayanand/blazor-project-templates/README.md

-# dotnet6-project-templates
+# .NET 6 project templates

-.NET 6 project templates
+## Blazor desktop project templates for Windows Forms and WPF

 Under the **src** directory, source for each project template is maintained in a separate directory.